 If it is after normal business hours and you have a need for routine care, please call your PCP back during normal business hours.
-If you have an emergency or have urgent need for care after normal business hours, see sections 3.1 Emergency Care or 3.2 Urgently Needed Care in this document.
+If you have an emergency or have an urgent need for care after normal business hours, see sections 3.1 or 3.2 in this chapter.